astropy/astropy/docs/timeseries/lombscargle.rst

   *floating-mean periodogram*, the *generalized Lomb-Scargle method*, and likely other names as well.
 - ``nterms`` (``1`` by default) controls how many Fourier terms are used in the model.
-As seen above, the standard Lomb-Scargle Periodogram is equivalent to a single-term sinusoidal fit to the data at each frequency; the generalization is to expand this to a truncated Fourier series with multiple frequencies.
+As seen above, the standard Lomb-Scargle periodogram is equivalent to a single-term sinusoidal fit to the data at each frequency; the generalization is to expand this to a truncated Fourier series with multiple frequencies.
 While this can be very useful in some cases, in others the